Skip to main content

 Meetings may be arranged in advance with one of the Plan Reviewers to schedule time in our office (116 West Jones Street) to review plans in person.
 This may be done at any point in the design process, i.e., at conceptual or schematic phase, design development or final construction document phase.
 This is usually time well invested for both the designers and reviewers since face-to-face discussion of issues leads to better understanding of scope and code requirements.
 Often resolutions to potential problems are discovered in these sessions.
 A meeting may be arranged by calling one of the reviewers on the phone (919-647-0000) and establishing a mutually agreeable date and time for the meeting.
 Conference rooms are usually available for these meetings.

-No, since NCDOI has limited staff and does not charge fees for reviews, after-hours express reviews are not available.
+No, since has limited staff and does not charge fees for reviews, after-hours express reviews are not available.

 Due to staffing limitations, drawings in schematic or conceptual phase will only be reviewed if the designer pre-arranges an "in-house" meeting with one of the Code Consultants and brings plans in to be reviewed in person.